2022 UCF Knights football team: SMU

 UCF received the kickoff to start the third quarter, and proceeded to dominate the second half.
 On 1st & 10 at the UCF 42, Plumlee faked a handoff, then threw over to Javon Baker, who made two cutbacks and broke free for a 51-yard gain down to the SMU 7.
 Bowser's second touchdown run gave UCF the lead for the first time, 17–13.
 The Mustangs turned the ball over on downs on their next possession.
 On 4th & 1 at the SMU 39, Koby Perry tackled Nolan Matthews-Harris for a loss of 1.
 UCF went three-and-out, but were able to punt and pin the Mustangs back at their own 3 yard line.
 On their next possession, the Knights went 86 yards in 8 plays, capped off by a 26-yard touchdown pass from Plumlee to a diving Ryan O'Keefe.
 Tanner Mordecai drove the Mustangs to the UCF 19 yard line, aided by a pass interference penalty on Brandon Adams.
 Facing 4th & 3 at the UCF 19, head coach Rhett Lashlee passed up on the short field goal attempt.
 Mordecai's pass intended for Rashee Rice was broken up by Adams, and the Mustangs again turned the ball over on downs.

 Leading 24–13 early in the fourth quarter, Andrew Osteen's punt pinned SMU back at the own 4 yard line.
 Tanner Mordecai was sacked in the endzone for a safety and UCF extended their lead to 26–13.
-On the ensuing possession, Plumee pitched the ball to Ryan O'Keefe on an end-around, who turned the ball up field for a 58-yard touchdown.
+On the ensuing possession, Plumee pitched the ball to Ryan O'Keefe on an end-around, who turned the ball upfield for a 58-yard touchdown.
 O'Keefe tight-roped down the sidelines for the score, his second of the night.
 After a two-point conversion, the Knights extended their lead to 34–13 with 11:51 left in regulation.